Balotech1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that create an empty file
 Script that gives permission to the user
 Script that gives multiple permission script that gives everybody permission
+Script that gives owner and group no permission but gives others user all permission